 "Pile in.
 It's about a mile to the base."

-Brother Nolan nodded to the guard and drove on through.
+Brother Nolan made a left turn.
+The gates and guard blocks of the military base loomed up in front of them.
+He nodded to the guard and drove on through.

-"And real houses," said Brother Nolan, jokingly.
-A dumb thing to say, thought Thackeray, but it was the first thing that popped into his head, too.
+A dumb thing to say, thought Thackeray, but that was the first thing that popped into his head too.
 A Cape Cod here.
 A split level there.
-A lot of two-family flats, standing proud and American behind the broad front lawns, square-sectioned sidewalks, neatly painted blacktop.
+Two-family flats perched behind broad front yards.
+Neatly striped blacktop bordered by white concrete sidewalks.
 Thackeray stared and twisted around.
 Japan had vanished.
-They had driven into America.
+They’d driven right into small-town America without crossing the Pacific.

 Brother Nolan parked behind the base chapel.
-They walked into the building, on the shiny linoleum, with their shoes on, to a large rec room.
-Full of food, Americans, missionaries.
+They walked into the building—with their shoes on—and down the hallway to a large rec room.
+Full of food, Americans, and missionaries.

 "Hey Thack!"